RussT87/churchill-house/README.md

 # Annotated List

-## Website I gained the most inspiration from:
+## Websites I gained the most inspiration from:

 (https://kubrick.life/)

-Kurbrik Life – This website made me want to design a one-page website.
+__Kurbrik Life__ This website made me want to design a one-page website.
 I liked the large fonts used and basic colours.
 A full page with white or black and large red writing on it sounds boring but this website is certainly not boring.

 (http://pastamansi.com/)

-Pasta Masi – I liked the two distinct columns used in this website and did my best to recreate that as a defining characteristic.
+__Pasta Masi__ I liked the two distinct columns used in this website and did my best to recreate that as a defining characteristic.

 (https://under.no/)

-Under Restaurant – The simple colours of this website grabbed me.
+__Under Restaurant__ The simple colours of this website grabbed me.
 Combined with the photos it sets a distinct mood.
 The photos used complement the design style of the site which I also tried to recreate.
 For this reason I tried to use the drawings and photos with well defined lines that worked with the simple styling of the sites design.

-##Websites I used for information:
+## Websites I used for information:

 (https://www.w3schools.com/)

-w3schools – This site has a great library of examples for both HTML and CSS.
+__w3schools__ This site has a great library of examples for both HTML and CSS.
 The great part about the site is you can read the code but there is also a button you can click on which shows the code being put into practice.

 (https://stackoverflow.com/)